Declan Rice to Arsenal: West Ham confirm captain's departure ahead of £105m move to Gunners

 "Love you all.
 Love Dec."

-Rice also penned an open letter to West Ham fans via the club's official website.
+In an open letter to West Ham fans via the club's official website, Rice also said his goodbyes after "an absolute whirlwind of emotion" over the last few weeks.

+Rice's last act as a West Ham player was to lift the Europa Conference League trophy last month to secure the club's first piece of silverware since the 1980 FA Cup and a first European trophy since 1965.

+Joint-chair David Sullivan told the club's official website: "I am sorry to see Declan leave us but I believe that everyone at West Ham United should be very proud of the part we have played in his journey from the Academy of Football at Chadwell Heath to becoming the most valuable young player in English football.

 West Ham signed the deal to sell Rice to Arsenal after finally receiving paperwork from the Gunners on Friday.